huohuoren4/docs/python/pytest/further_topics/example_trick/content.md

-# Examples and customization tricks
+# Examples and customization tricks {#examples-and-customization-tricks}

 Here is a (growing) list of examples.
 Contact us if you need more examples or have questions.
 Also take a look at the [comprehensive documentation](/python/pytest/home) which contains many example snippets as well.
 Also, [pytest on stackoverflow.com](http://stackoverflow.com/search?q=pytest) often comes with example answers.